 Sometimes we may ask you to provide more evidence to support your case, in which case we'll allow you a reasonable amount of time to respond to our request.

-If we 'deny your objection' we'll explain the next stage in the process and how you can make a 'formal representation' if you're unhappy with our decision.
+If we 'deny' your objection, we'll explain the next stage of the process and how you can make a 'formal representation' if you're unhappy with our decision.

 Cancelling penalty charge notices

 - The above also applies to disabled badge holders, if the disabled badge has not been displayed correctly.
-However, if you have parked where you are not allowed to use the disabled badge (for example where a loading ban is in place or on a taxi rank), the ticket will not normally be cancelled.
+However, if you have parked where you are not allowed to use the disabled badge (for example where a loading ban is in place or in a taxi rank), the ticket will not normally be cancelled.
 If you are unsure where the disabled badge is valid please see our Blue Badge parking page or check your blue badge leaflet.

 - Crime - If you have been a victim of crime, for example, your vehicle was stolen when the PCN was issued or you were delayed through reporting a crime to the police, then the PCN will normally be cancelled, provided you produce a valid Police Incident Number.

-- Machine faults - If the parking machine is not working then the PCN will be cancelled.
-However, it is important you always follow carefully the instructions on the machine and tariff boards carefully and use alternative services such as paying by phone (car parks only).
+- Machine faults - If the parking machine is not working then the PCN may be cancelled.
+However, it is important that you always follow the instructions on the machine and tariff boards carefully and use alternative services such as paying by phone (car parks only).

-- Mitigating circumstances - there will be occasions where, although the PCN was correctly issued, there are mitigating circumstances.
-The council has a duty to act fairly and reasonably and will consider all mitigating circumstances that are presented.
+- Mitigating circumstances - There will be occasions where, although the PCN was correctly issued, there are mitigating circumstances.
+The council has a duty to act fairly and reasonably and will consider all mitigating circumstances which are presented.

-- I thought I was parked legally but made a genuine mistake
+- you thought you were parked legally but made a genuine mistake

-- This is the first time I’ve got a parking ticket/I won’t do it again/I’ll be more careful next time
+- you claim this is the first time you've had a parking ticket/ you won’t do it again/ you'll be more careful next time

-- There was no need for a yellow line at that location
+- you claim that there is no need for a yellow line at that location

-- I did not see the sign or lines
+- you claim that you did not see the sign or lines

-- I was parked outside my own house
+- you claim that you were parked outside your own house

-- I went to get change for the pay and display machine and it took a long time
+- you claim that you went to get change for the pay and display machine and it took a long time

-- I got lost and so could not return in time to my vehicle
+- you say that you got lost and so could not return in time to your vehicle

-- Other vehicles were also parked illegally and I did not see them get a ticket
+- you claim that other vehicles were also parked illegally and you did not see them get a ticket

-- I was doing work at the property and there was nowhere else to park
+- you claim that you were doing work at a property and there was nowhere else to park

-- I had lent the car to a friend and they won’t pay the penalty
+- you claim that you had lent the car to a friend and they won’t pay the penalty

-- I was delayed in an important meeting
+- you were delayed in an important meeting